 During low energy periods, the sap run is low and plants will have poor growth, so it is not a good time to plant and sow.
 Conversely a high sap run produces strong growth, so it is a good time to plant and sow.

 Take the guesswork out of gardening because there is an auspicious time to:

 - prepare the soil / attend to your compost

-In order to better understand (and plan) for when you are to plant and when you should harvest you will find this Lunar Planting Calendar an invaluable asset in your organic gardening tool box.
+In order to better understand and plan when to plant and harvest you will find my lunar planting calendar an invaluable asset in your organic gardening tool box.

 “Earth laughs in flowers”